 - “A gracious woman gains respect” (Proverbs 11:16).

 - “A woman who fears the Lord will be greatly praised” (Proverbs 31:30).

 - “When she speaks, her words are wise” (Proverbs 31:26).

 Examples in the Bible

-Today, it’s important for men and women to remember the roles God originally designed.
-The man needs to work hard and by the “sweat of his brow” provide for his family.
-The woman by her God given wisdom and strength needs to raise future generations.
+Today, it’s important for men and women to remember the roles God assigned to them.
+The man needs to work hard and by the “sweat of his brow” to provide for his family.
+The woman, by her God given wisdom and strength, needs to raise future generations.
 The man is to nurture and protect the body of the family while the woman is to nurture and protect the heart of the family.

-Today we’re seeing confusion on the roles, and we’re seeing the outcome.
-It’s important for both man and woman to unite and find strength in each other and in God in order to protect against all attacks the world has to give.
+Unfortunately, in our modern society, we’re seeing confusion on the roles of the sexes, and we’re reaping the negative outcome.
+It’s important for a man and a woman to unite in marriage and find strength in each other and in God in order to protect their children from the false teachings that relate to gender roles.